riotschoolacc/MSM-Gem-Shop/README.md

 3. Click the product type you want to purchase
 4. Pick an amount of gems
 5. Start the purchase
 6. Make sure to confirm your MSM Friend Code & Platform is correct!!
-You ***cannot*** get a refund if you put in incorrect information, except for [certain cases](#my-order-wasnt-sent-i-want-a-refund)
+You ***cannot*** get a refund in any case but for [certain cases](#my-order-wasnt-sent-i-want-a-refund), you can change your Friend Code to the correct one.

 7. Pay your invoice
 8. Wait a few minutes for your gems to be sent to your account